mechanicker/mechanicker.github.io/resume.md

 #### [Bitbucket](http://bitbucket.org)

-Responsible for Bitbucket storage architecture and roadmap focusing on performance and cost optimizations.
+Define and own Bitbucket storage architecture and roadmap focusing on performance and cost optimizations.
 Drive cross-team initiatives to constantly evolve the Bitbucket data stack, adopting industry-wide best practices for better reliability and resiliency.

 - Architected live migrations of multi-peta byte repository storage to realize performance and cost benefits, saving approximately USD 2.5 million per year
-- Leading multiple initiatives to improve performance for monorepo and enterprise adoption
+- Leading and coordinating multiple initiatives to improve performance for monorepo and enterprise adoption
 - Mentor engineers by identifying opportunities and helping build their technical skills
 - Enhancing git and libgit2 to improve Bitbucket's performance and robustness.
 Improved resiliency and observability for using git over NFS

 #### Cross product search

-Implemented various cross-product indexing and search components, honoring customer-defined role-based access controls.
+Implemented various aspects of cross-product search and indexing components, honoring customer-defined role-based access controls.
 Designed a multi-region fault-tolerant indexing service using CQRS and event store patterns.

 #### Trust & Identity
-Designed and implemented a unified role-based access control (RBAC) service for seamless user experience across Atlassian services.
+Designed and implemented unified distributed role-based access control (RBAC) service for seamless user experience across Atlassian services.

 - Implemented and operationalized scalable and resilient data pipeline for ingesting real-time permission data
 - Built auto-detection and recovery mechanisms from partial/total data loss in the pipeline due to upstream failures